Advocacy

 Current Advocacy Initiatives

-Below you’ll find a ready-to-go email request, which makes contacting your MPP/MLA process easy.
+Below you’ll find a ready-to-go email message, which makes contacting your MPP/MLA process easy.
 You do not even need to look up the name or email of your MPP or MLA.
 Just complete the form below and the email request will be sent directly to your MPP/MLA.

 Please reach out to your elected representative today to help everyone in our PF Community!